The Revenant (2015 film): Filming

 Principal photography for The Revenant began in October 2014.
 A planned two-week break from filming in December was extended to six weeks which forced Tom Hardy to drop out of Suicide Squad.
 In February 2015, Iñárritu, who shot the film using natural lighting, stated that production would last "until the end of April or May", as the crew is "shooting in such remote far-away locations that, by the time we arrive and have to return, we have already spent 40% of the day".
 Ultimately, principal photography wrapped in August 2015.

 The waterfall scenes were filmed at the Kootenai Falls near Libby, Montana.
 Though the initial plan was to film the last scenes in Canada, the weather was ultimately too warm, leading the filmmakers to locations near the Río Olivia in Tierra del Fuego, Argentina with snow on the ground, to shoot the ending.

 Crew members often complained about difficult filming, with many quitting or being fired.
 Mary Parent was then brought in as a producer.
 Iñárritu stated that some of the crew members had left the production, explaining that "as a director, if I identify a violin that is out of tune, I have to take that from the orchestra."
 On his experience, DiCaprio stated: "I can name 30 or 40 sequences that were some of the most difficult things I've ever had to do.
 Whether it's going in and out of frozen rivers, or sleeping in animal carcasses, or what I ate on set.
 [I was] enduring freezing cold and possible hypothermia constantly."
 Hardy lightly wrestled Iñárritu on set to release tension while during filming.
+During the scene where Hugh and Hawk prayed, both DiCaprio and Lockwood had their eyes closed due to the cold weather condition.

 Iñárritu had stated that he originally wanted to film chronologically, a process that would have added $7 million to the production budget.
 Later he confirmed that it was shot in sequence, though Hardy had stated that it was impossible due to weather conditions.
 The terrain of the filming locations was not true to the actual Hugh Glass mauling story, which really occurred in modern-day South Dakota.

 In July 2015, it was reported that the budget had ballooned from the original $60 million to $95 million, and by the time production wrapped it had reached $135 million.